-I’ve had the allergy since I as a boy, so I’m pretty adept at identification.
-When in the woods, I keep my eyes peeled and do everything possible to avoid it, only to develop an itch and a rash days later.
+I’ve had the allergy since I as a boy, so I’m pretty adept at identification – I say that, yet I seem to get it every spring while mushroom hunting and every late summer moving around deer stands.
+When in the woods, I try my best to keep my eyes peeled and do everything possible to avoid it, only to develop an itch and a rash days later.

 It was Monday of last week – two days after we’d found the morel mushrooms at my mom’s – when I started to itch and experience the familiar symptoms.
 By Saturday, it was still lingering on my arms, but I felt like it was fading fast.
 I wasn’t scratching it in my sleep, and the rash was getting smaller.